 Paull's House was founded in 1906 as a boys' House but since 2009 it has been home to all day and boarding girls at Aldenham from Years 9 to 13.
 Over the past several years the House, which celebrated its centenary in 2006, has been fully modernised to offer superb facilities for day and boarding pupils.
 Every boarding girl has a choice of either an individual room, or a double room if they wish to share with a friend.
 We have a large community of full-time boarders from all over the world, particularly from Germany, China, Korea and America, as well as many flexi-boarders from local areas.

 All girls in the Senior school benefit from the warm and welcoming environment in Paull's.
 There is room for personal study, with internet and email access from a bank of computers, as well as socialising with friends in the lounge or the Centenary room, which are both full of comfy sofas.
-In the Sixth Form the girls can also make use of the Paull's House Annexe, a separate building providing added lounge and study areas, as well as lockers and changing facilities for day pupils.
 The House is also used to host many of our main social events such as dinners, concerts, birthdays or celebrations such as Chinese New Year which reflect the diversity of cultures we enjoy.
 We also run regular evening activities for boarders from pamper evenings and arts and crafts, to go karting and cinema trips.

 Paull's regularly takes home the Senior Effort Prize for academic effort across Years 9 to 13, indicating the focused and determined work ethic amongst the girls.
 House competitions are an important part of life at Aldenham and the girls compete against the boys for the prize of the Brewers' Bowl.
 The competition involves music, drama, public speaking and sailing, as well as academic effort.
 Sport is also a major area of competition and within Paull's the girls are allocated to one of two smaller houses, known as Mead and Pollard, so they can compete against each other in areas of netball, hockey, athletics and rounders.
 The girls also take part in many activities on offer in the school, including dance (available at GCSE), horseriding, tennis and archery.